wyx087/solar-owl/README.md

 - OWL Intuition Solar PV monitor
 - Raspberry Pi 1 (should work with newer)
-- Pimote and 2 sockets from Energenie
+- Pimote and 2 sockets from Energenie (see pc.c on how to comment out this part if you only want data logging)
-- wiringPi library for RaspberryPi GPIO interactions
+- wiringPi library for RaspberryPi GPIO interactions (not needed for data logging)

 The dataflow for il.c and www parts on Raspberry Pi: